AdamJeddy/Grad-Project-Code/Scripts/Model/ReadMe.md

 - `NLP_Model.py`: The main code file that contains the code to translate ASL gloss to English.
 - `myVars.txt`: The file that contains the variables required for the code to run.
 - `nmt_weights_v4.h5`: The trained model weights file.

-## How it works

-When the script is run, it will prompt the user to input an ASL gloss sentence.
-The input sentence is then processed by the encoder to obtain the internal state vectors, which is then passed to the decoder to generate the translated English sentence .
-The generated sentence is then printed to the console.

 ## How to use